goliatone/go-cms/docs/CMS_I18N_L10N.md

 ## Overview

 The CMS includes internationalization (i18n) and localization (l10n) as core features.
-All user-facing content can be translated.
+All user facing content can be translated.
 The system supports both simple language codes and complex regional locale codes with progressive complexity.

 ### Key Features

 - **Progressive Complexity**: Start simple (`en`, `es`) and add regional variations (`en-US`, `en-GB`) as needed
 - **Opaque Locale Codes**: System treats locale codes as strings without parsing assumptions
-- **Flexible Fallback Chains**: Support for automatic and custom fallback logic
+- **Flexible Fallback Chains**: Optional fallback logic that is only enabled when configured
-- **Translation-First**: Every user-facing string is translatable from day one
+- **Translation-First**: Every user facing string is translatable from day one
 - **Separation of Concerns**: Configuration (layout, behavior) is NOT translated; content (text, URLs) IS translated
-- **Performance Focused**: Built-in caching strategies and query optimization
+- **Performance Focused**: Built in caching strategies and query optimization

 ## Design Philosophy

 ### Core Principles

 1. **Opaque Locale Codes**: The `locale` code is treated as an opaque string.
 The system does not automatically parse `"en-US"` to infer a relationship with `"en"`.
-Regional fallbacks are enabled through explicit configuration.
+Any fallback behaviour is opt in and driven by configuration.

 2. **Nullable Fields**: Advanced features use nullable foreign keys and JSONB fields.
 Simple mode leaves these `NULL`.

-3. **Interface-Based**: Locale-specific logic is behind interfaces with default implementations.
+3. **Interface-Based**: Locale specific logic is behind interfaces with default implementations.

 4. **Default Configuration**: Functions with simple codes without required setup.

-5. **Opt-In Complexity**: Advanced features are inactive by default and enabled via configuration.
+5. **Opt in Complexity**: Advanced features (including fallback chains) are inactive by default and enabled via configuration.

 6. **Unified Schema**: Simple and complex modes use identical database schema with different data.

-7. **Progressive Enhancement**: Start with Level 1, upgrade to Level 2 or 3 as needed without schema changes.
+7. **Progressive Enhancement**: Start with Level 1, upgrade to Level 2 or 3 as needed without schema changes or forced feature enablement.

 ### Progressive Complexity Levels